dakota-byte/dakota-byte.github.io/_posts/2021/2021-8-27-pygame-sprite-class.md

 watch me refuse to use a game engine

-You can download this project on the projects tab under "Pygame: Spritesheets & Tilemaps"

 ### Creating a way to draw tilemaps in Pygame

 Last week I decided to create something new in Pygame, and this time get far more complicated than a simple flappy bird game.
 I wanted to create some sort of RPG, with a world that I could create myself.